mrchimp/core/README.markdown

 ### logEvent(string $message, int $type) ###

-Logs an email to the file specified in db\_con/HOSTNAME.php.
+Logs an error to the file specified in db\_con/HOSTNAME.php.
 If $type is 5 then emails the error to the email address specified in the above file.

     $type:
     1 = Information